Tyav/Fintrack-backend/README.md

 ## FIN TRACK

-A backend application to serve the fintrack app.
+A backend application to serve the fintrack andriod app.

 Read the [wiki](https://github.com/Tyav/Fintrack-backend/wiki) to understand how the application is structured.